kintohub/kintohub-docs/docs/manage-blocks.md

 1. Open the KintoBlock.

-2. Click on **Add To Deployments** button displayed on the bottom right of the **KintoBlock Manage page**.
+2. Click on **Add To Deployments** button displayed on the bottom right of the **KintoBlock Manage** page.

 3. In the pop-up dialog displaying the deployments in the workspace, select the environment.

-4. Once the environment is selected, the **Deployment Manage page** is displayed and the KintoBlock is added to the deployment.
+4. Once the environment is selected, the **Deployment Manage** page is displayed and the KintoBlock is added to the deployment.

    { TODO: Raven Add GIF video of clicking Add to Deployments button and KintoBlock gets added to deployment }